Reasons Why it’s Not Good to Use Your Personal Phone Number for Business

 According to estimates, telemarketing scams in the United States are worth approximately $350 million per year.
 Most scams appear to be genuine, but once you answer the phone, you become a focus and will be vulnerable to further abuse.

 This can happen if you remove your name from any call list.
-This can negatively affect small businesses since spam calls lead to a decline in revenue.
-The automated calls will overcrowd your lines, and this will prevent you from being available to your customers.
+Spam calls can negatively affect small businesses, as they lead to a decline in revenue.
+Automated calls will overcrowd your lines, preventing you from being available to your customers.

 You will have to change your phone number if your number has been compromised.
 This might be a serious problem for your business if the phone number is on promotional materials.